-The Advanced Automotive Service Technology program is committed to provide educational support through the Toyota Technical Education Network (T-TEN) program in order to prepare students for professional positions of distinction in the automotive service technology repair industry.
+The Advanced Automotive Service Technology program is committed to provide educational support through the Technician Training and Education Network program in order to prepare students for professional positions of distinction in the automotive service technology repair industry.
 Miami Lakes Educational Center and Technical College will strive to meet and exceed the needs of our students, graduates, faculty, community, and business partners by providing innovative and competitive programs and utilizing assistance from Toyota Motor Sales, USA, Inc., and Toyota/Lexus Dealerships in the educational and employment process.

 The Advanced Automotive Service Technology program provides students with the technical knowledge and skills for employment as Toyota or Lexus Technician Specialists in the automotive industry.
 This program includes a combination of classroom theory anda practical experience at the school and dealerships on Toyota/Lexus automobiles.
 This program is certified by the National Automotive Technical Education Foundation (NATEF).
 Students are eligible to join the SkillsUSA.

 The content includes but is not limited to broad, transferable skills and stresses understanding and demonstration of the following elements of the Automotive industry; planning, management, finance, technical and product skills, underlying principles of technology, labor issues, community issues and health, safety, and environmental issues.